-According to O.C.G.A. § 19-9-3(5), children who are 14 years old or older may choose which parent they want to live with primarily.
+According to O.C.G.A. § 19-9-3(5), 14 years old or older child can choose which parent they want to live with primarily.
 Once the child has made a decision, he will have to sign an Affidavit of Custody Election and submit it to the court.

 Children between the ages of 11 and 14 may voice their opinions on custody arrangements per O.C.G.A. § 19-9-3(6).
 The court may consider this opinion when determining which parent will be the child’s primary custodian.
 However, the court is not obligated to go along with the child’s decision.

 Not always.
 The court has the right to go against the child’s wishes in order to protect his or her best interests.

 According to GA Code § 19-9-3(3), judges will consider a number of factors when determining the best interests of the child.
 Some of these factors include:

 - Each parent’s capacity to provide for the child’s basic needs